Skip to main content

 Why Panopticon?

 • One skill format, every tool.
 Write a SKILL.md once and it works across Claude Code, Codex, Cursor, and Gemini CLI.
+70+ ship out of the box.

 How It Works